James and Stuart chat about this weeks events around the globe.

 James Moore talks with Karen Dowcett, founder of the Living Arts Institute.
 Karen is here to speak with our arts community about staging her art pageant set to Paul Winter Consort's Missa Gaia performed on Cape Cod in 2004 and 2008.
 She'll be inaugurating a year-long community-wide participation culminating in the show on Earth Day weekend, April, 2011.

-l Linenberger is being called the "Efficiency Guru".
+Michael Linenberger is being called the "Efficiency Guru".
 He's a renowned speaker, teacher, and consultant, and author of four top-selling productivity books, including Total Workday Control Using Microsoft Outlook, the #1 bestselling book on Microsoft Outlook for four years running.

 His new Master Your Workday Now!
 Proven Strategies to Control Chaos, Create Outcomes & Connect Your Work to Who You Really Are focuses on managing email and task lists, maximizing productivity, and finding your "life's work".
 Monica Hadley and Caroline Kilbourn are looking forward to welcoming Michael Linenberger this Friday at 1pm on KRUU.